Vitamin D is understood to be one of the most important nutrients required for the body to function optimally and for an individual to be healthy.

 Vitamin D is a group of fat-soluble vitamins that plays a role in many biological processes.

-Perhaps its greatest role is that which increases intestinal absorption of other nutrients, such as calcium, magnesium, and phosphate (1).
+Perhaps its greatest role is to increase intestinal absorption of other nutrients, such as calcium, magnesium, and phosphate (1).
 But this vitamin also has other roles, including modulation of cell growth, regulation of neuromuscular and immune function, and reduction of inflammation (2).

 Interestingly, vitamin D is the only nutrient that your body (more specifically, your skin) can synthesize as a result of sunlight exposure (3).